Umius-Brian/four-seasons-wa/README.md

-# Frontiers Landing Page for Watson Assistant
+# Four Seasons Four You Landing Page for Watson Assistant

 Made for 7-25-22 Frontiers of Customer Care event.